mrmatho/7dt-slides/pages/microbit-variables.md

 - Sometimes we need to convert between different data types.
 - For example, if we have a string that represents a number, we can convert it to an integer or float.
 - We can use the `int()` and `float()` functions to convert strings to integers and floats, respectively.
+- Be careful when converting strings to numbers.
+If the string does not represent a valid number (e.g., "hello"), Python will raise a `ValueError`.

 ```python
 age = "10"  # String